 So how do you soothe yourself so you can soothe your child?

-How to co-regulate with your child
+How to calm your child with food anxiety

 1. Before a meal beings